webignition/bas-spec/docs/tutorial-test.rst

 The input field (``.gLFyf.gsfi``) and submit button (``.FPdoLc.VlcLAe input[name=btnK]``) are identified here with CSS selectors.
-Page elements can also be identified with XPath and, more robustly, with page model element reference.
+Page elements can also be identified with XPath and, more robustly, with page model element references.
 The :doc:`tutorial on page models </tutorial-page-model>` goes into more depth.

 The ``assertions`` section lists one assertion to verify that the page ``<title>`` is as expected.
 We could also verify that ``browser.url`` is correct but in this case the page title suffices.
 The fewer assertions needed to verify